 During suspension, we make sure that there’s an even ratio of CBD to carrier oil throughout the entire mixture.
-So, if a New Phase Blends product has 1,000 mg of broad-spectrum CBD, I want to be POSITIVE that for every 1 mL of fluid, there is 33.2 mg of CBD extract in it.
+For context, if a New Phase Blends product has 1,000 mg of broad-spectrum CBD, I want to be POSITIVE that for every 1 mL of fluid, there is 33.2 mg of CBD extract in it.

 Suspending the correct amount of CBD extract in our carrier oil ensures this outcome.
 In a good mixture, no cloudy effect from the CBD oil can be noticed.